PlaidCloud/website/content/en/docs/tasks/access-application-cluster/web-ui-dashboard.md

 reviewers:
 - bryk
 - mikedanese
-title: Deploy and Access the Kubernetes Dashboard
+title: Deploy and Access the PlaidCloud Dashboard
 description: >-
-  Deploy the web UI (Kubernetes Dashboard) and access it.
+  Deploy the web UI (PlaidCloud Dashboard) and access it.
 content_type: concept
 weight: 10
 card: